-Residents and Fellows and their families are eligible and shall participate in the University's Health insurance plan(s) through the UC PPO (Preferred Provider Organization), or HMO (Health Maintenance Organization), and Dental, Vision, Short Term Disability, Long Term Disability, Accidental Death and Disability, and Life Insurance Plans as described in the individual plan document(s).
+A. Residents and Fellows and their families are eligible and shall participate in the University's Health insurance plan(s) through the UC PPO (Preferred Provider Organization), or HMO (Health Maintenance Organization), and Dental, Vision, Short Term Disability, Long Term Disability, Accidental Death and Disability, and Life Insurance Plans as described in the individual plan document(s).

-19.02 Eligibility & Cost
+B. Eligibility & Cost

-A. Enrollment is required during the initial year of appointment for benefits to be effective upon the first date of employment.
-Changes to the Resident's benefits must be completed in June of each year to be effective the following July, unless the Resident is eligible for a qualified status change, which must be filed within thirty (30) days of the qualifying event.

-B. Eligibility for coverage is based on the Resident's active status for the academic year beginning each July 1.

-C. There is no monthly premium cost to residents for the University's health plans; the University pays the premium cost.
-Residents will be subject to the selected coverage category and co-pay schedule (single, adult + children, two adults or family) as required by the Plan as shown in Appendix B.

-1. Changes to Monthly Premium Cost: The University will endeavor to continue providing health benefits at no monthly premium cost for residents for the duration of this Agreement.
+- 1. Enrollment is required during the initial year of appointment for benefits to be effective upon the first date of employment.
+Changes to the Resident's benefits must be competed in June of each year to be effective the following July, unless the Resident is eligible for a qualified status change, which must be filed within thirty (30) days of the qualifying event. - 2.
+Eligibility for coverage is based on the Resident's active status for the academic year beginning each July 1. - 3.
+There is no monthly premium cost to residents for the University's HMO health plan; the University pays the premium cost.
+Monthly premium costs for the University's PPO health plan are \$30 (employee only); \$60 (employee + children or employee + adult); \$90 (family).
+Residents will be subject to the selected coverage category and co-pay schedule (single, adult + children, two adults or family) as required by the Plan as shown in this section. - a.
+Changes to Monthly Premium Cost: The University will endeavor to continue providing the HMO health plan at no monthly premium cost, and the PPO plan at the cost listed above for residents for the duration of this Agreement.
 In the event the University proposes to begin charging monthly premiums, the University will provide the Union with ninety (90) calendar days' advance notice of the proposed increase and upon request from the Union within fourteen (14) calendar days, meet and confer over the change(s) with the Union.
 The Parties agree that ninety (90) days should be sufficient notice to complete any meet and confer process.
-The University shall be allowed to implement any change in monthly rates of contribution after ninety (90) days from notice to the Union if further delay would prevent the University from implementing the change(s) for the designated plan year, and provided that such Premium changes are on a statewide basis consistent with the other CIR organized locations within the State of California.

-D. An employee on an approved Family and Medical Leave (FML) shall be entitled, if eligible, to continue participation in health benefit coverage (medical, dental, and vision) as if on pay status.
+The University shall be allowed to implement any change in monthly rates of contribution after ninety (90) days from notice to the Union if further delay would prevent the University from implementing the change(s) for the designing plan year. - 4.
+An employee on an approved Family and Medical Leave (FML) shall be entitled, if eligible, to continue participation in health benefit coverage (medical, dental, and vision) as if on pay status.

-E. The University will offer a Flexible Spending Account (FSA) for qualified medical expenses.

-F. Dental insurance shall be paid fully by the University and shall be in accordance with the Dental plan listed in Appendix C.

-G. The University as part of the benefits for the Residents through the Medical plan will explore providing fertility benefits as part of its health plans(s).

-H. The University will comply with ACGME requirements with access to mental health resources.
-Additionally, the University's medical plans are in and shall remain in compliance with Mental Health Parity Act, which require mental health visits to be at the same benefit rate as primary visits.
+- 5. The University will offer a Flexible Spending Account (FSA) for qualified medical expenses. - 6.
+Dental insurance shall be paid fully by the University and shall be in accordance with the Dental plan listed in Appendix ??. - 7.
+The University as part of the benefits for the Residents through the Medical plan will explore providing fertility benefits as part of its health plans(s). - 8.
+The University will comply with ACGME requirements with access to mental health resources.
+Additionally, the University's medical plans are in and shall remain in compliance with Mental health Parity Act, which require mental health visits to be at the same benefit rate as primary visits.